MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/receive-inbound-trfc-calls-from-sap-using-biztalk-server.md

 ---
 description: "Learn more about: Receive Inbound tRFC Calls from SAP using BizTalk Server"
-title: "Receive Inbound tRFC Calls from SAP using BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Receive Inbound tRFC Calls from SAP using BizTalk Server" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "tRFC calls, receiving using BizTalk Server"
-  - "tRFCs, sample"
-ms.assetid: 500eedea-3d27-478c-a64c-903a1fa2b02f
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Receive Inbound tRFC Calls from SAP using BizTalk Server
 A tRFC server call is a transactional RFC server call.
 The orchestration required to receive an RFC in a transactional context is similar to the orchestration to receive any other inbound RFC sent from an SAP system.
 However, you need to perform certain additional tasks to make sure the RFCs are received in a transactional context.
 For more information about receiving an inbound RFC from the SAP system using the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)], see [Receive Inbound RFC Calls from SAP by using BizTalk Server](../../adapters-and-accelerators/adapter-sap/receive-inbound-rfc-calls-from-sap-using-biztalk-server.md).
 For more information about how the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] supports receiving inbound tRFC calls from an SAP system, see [Operations on tRFCs in SAP](../../adapters-and-accelerators/adapter-sap/operations-on-trfcs-in-sap.md).